sktime/sktime/docs/source/get_involved/governance.rst

    `decision making process <#Decision-making>`__ for major changes.

-Note that an algorithm need not be in sktime to be fully compatible with sktime intefaces.
+Note that an algorithm need not be in sktime to be fully compatible with sktime interfaces.
 You can implement your favorite algorithm in a sktime compatible way in a third party codebase - open or closed - following the guide for implmenting compatible estimators (see :ref:`developer_guide_add_estimators:`).